CtrlK

 Progressive Disclosure

-The content is a flat, repetitive document with no meaningful structure.
-There are no references to detailed files, no layered content organization, and the sections are redundant rather than progressively informative.
+The content is a monolithic block of meta-description with no meaningful structure.
+There are no references to detailed files, no quick-start section, and no navigation to deeper content.
+The sections that exist (Purpose, When to Use, Capabilities, Example Triggers) are all about the skill itself rather than the task.

 1 / 3